-For the last six years, we've been sourcing our coffees directly from coffee producers around the world.
+For the last seven years, we've been sourcing our coffees directly from coffee producers around the world.
 Something we've come to learn from this experience is how hard it is to communicate what exactly that means.
-In our opinion, the term Direct-trade has become very washed in our industry, so we thought we'd take a minute and not only write a blog about it, but also release a set of defined internal certifications to send clear messaging about each and every one of our coffees.
-Every coffee on our menu will meet the criteria of at least one of these icons.
+In our opinion, the term Direct Trade has become very washed in our industry, so we thought we'd take a minute and not only write a blog about it, but also release a set of defined internal certifications to send clear messaging about each and every one of our coffees.
+Every coffee on our menu will meet the criteria of at least one of our Rosso Direct icons.

-In 2015, with the goal of moving our entire menu to being purchased direct.
+In 2015, we decided to move our entire menu to being purchased direct trade.
 To us at the time, direct trade meant buying directly from the people that are producing the coffee.
 This is the foundation of Rosso Direct.
 From 2012-14 we purchased a solid chunk of our coffees 'spot', which means we were purchasing them from menus provided by importers.
 Please let the record state that there's nothing wrong with purchasing your green coffee from importers.
 It's a vital step and we'd actually encourage you build a relationship with a coffee importer during your coffee roasting journey.
 We decided to shift away from importers with the goal of providing more value to the coffee producers, traveling to understand their operations and always having a unique menu of offerings.
-So today, we purchase 100% of our coffees in a direct-trade style of business, with the goal of providing the most value to the farms we work with, while building a constructive relationship that's mutually beneficial and sharing knowledge from our side of the value chain back to their side.
-We also get to collaborate and experiment on the production side of coffee, and learn more about our craft of coffee.
+So today, we purchase 100% of our coffees in a direct trade style of business, with the goal of providing the most value to the farms we work with, while building a constructive relationship that's mutually beneficial and sharing knowledge.
+We also get to collaborate and experiment on the production side of coffee.

-So that's the story of how we got to where we are today with our coffee sourcing program.
-We're proud to work with passionate coffee producers in Costa Rica, Guatemala, Colombia, Rwanda, Brazil, Myanmar and we've just finalized our first ever purchase from Burundi, a country we visited in April, 2018.
+We're proud to work with passionate coffee producers in Costa Rica, Guatemala, Colombia, Rwanda, Brazil, Myanmar, Burundi, and others.
 We see coffee as a seasonal product that should not be available on our menu year round, so we've strategically selected these countries to have 'fresh-crop' offerings throughout the calendar year.
-We've also put together a balanced menu of prominent and well renowned coffee producing countries - Brazil, Colombia, Guatemala, Costa Rica - mixed in with under-sourced, high potential and burgeoning coffee producing nations such as Rwanda, Burundi and Myanmar.
-To best communicate these coffees, we're proud to launch the four certifications below.
+We've also put together a balanced menu of prominent and well renowned coffee producing countries like Brazil, Colombia, Guatemala, Costa Rica, mixed in with under-sourced, high potential and burgeoning coffee producing nations such as Rwanda, Burundi and Myanmar.
+To best communicate these coffees, we're proud to launch the four certifications below:

 For example; Our average price for a pound of green coffee is approximately 3.5x today's c-market price, as dictated by the NYSE.
 This number is reflective of farm gate pricing and does not include shipping and transportation, storage, financing, roasting, labor or packaging of product.
 Our lowest input cost has been 2x the c-market price, and our highest to date is 85x.
 As I write this, todays c-market, or commodity price of coffee, is $1.08 USD, nearing a five-year market low.
 The metrics of 'x' used above are defined by this price.
 Yes, that means we paid nearly $90 USD per pound for four different nano-lots that scored between 90.5 and 92.5 on the cupping table and played a key role in a 5th place finish in the 2018 World Barista Championship, sourced from La Palma y El Tucan, in Cundinamarca, Colombia.